- Organization Overview

-On the morning of Saturday, November 13, we arrived at St. Joseph Middle School in Appleton, Wisconsin at 8:00 AM.
-At 8:45 AM we went to our first of 3 presentations, the project, in which we presented our bioartificial kidney.
+The team: On the morning of Saturday, November 13, we arrived at St. Joseph Middle School in Appleton, Wisconsin at 8:00 am.
+At 8:45 am we went to our first of 3 presentations, the project, in which we presented our bioartificial kidney.
 After that our team went on to the teamwork presentation, and then the technical (robot) presentation.

 In the afternoon, we competed with our robot against other teams, and ended up winning the Robot Performance Award and the Champion’s Award.
 The latter goes to the team that did the best in every category.

 Levings: Was the state competition a repeat of the regional or did you expand on your project?
 If so, how?

 The team: State is a bit more hectic than regional because there are more teams, and the teams will be better than the ones you faced at regionals.
 For the project presentation, we changed some of our lines throughout the skit, but we kept the basic shape of it.
 We did expand on how we could share the project with others.
 We did this by: